wtetzner/kurgan/README.md

 to load from the classpath.

-You can also use ```javaConfigLoader.loadAllYaml``` to load a list of objects out of a YAML file that has multiple documents in it.
+You can also use `ConfigLoader.loadAllYaml` to load a list of objects out of a YAML file that has multiple documents in it.

 ```java
 package example;